h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 The dup2 syscall works by creating a loop and iterating 3 times to accomodate all 3 file descriptors loading into the accepted connection (providing an interactive bind shell session).

+Carry on here ... syscall code of 63 (0x3f):

 ```bash
 osboxes@osboxes:~/Downloads/SLAE$ cat /usr/include/i386-linux-gnu/asm/unistd_32.h | grep dup2
 #define __NR_dup2 63